coderefinery/reproducible-research/_episodes/02-what-is-reproducible-research.md

 > -- <cite> U.S. National Science Foundation (NSF) subcommittee on replicability in science</cite>

-- For any research project, an independent researcher should be able to replicate the experiment under the same conditions and receive the same results.
+- For any research project, an independent researcher should be able to replicate the experiment under the same conditions and obtain the same results.

 ---

-## Main drawbacks of not able to reproduce research
+## Main drawbacks of not being able to reproduce research
 - Software/code used to produce research
 - Data used to produce research
 - Documentation on how data is generated